About

 Dogs & Pets

-No dogs or other animals can be brought inside the club building or compound.
+Dogs and Other Pets.
+No dogs or other pets shall be brought inside the Club buildings and compound.
 Nor shall vagrant animals and birds be fed on the premises.

 Car Parking